technology-toolbox/website/content/blog/jjameson/2008/11/05/server-core-installation-accessing-windows-in-notification-period.md

 I then tried to switch over to my other server running Hyper-V (ROGUE), which  hosts my domain controller -- or actually, I should say domain controllers, since  I recently built out a second DC when I virtualized my original domain controller  (XAVIER).
 In other words, ROGUE is now running XAVIER1 and XAVIER2 -- two Windows  Server 2008 VMs with the **Active Directory Domain Services** role  enabled.

 Unfortunately, I got "no love" from ROGUE when I tried to login.
-The screen was  blank and no amount of <kbd>CTRL+ALT+DELETE</kbd> combinations could resuscitate  it.
+The screen was  blank and no amount of {{< kbd key="CTRL+ALT+DELETE" >}} combinations could resuscitate  it.
 I then checked the physical server to ensure the it hadn't somehow been turned  off.
 Unfortunately, the "lights were on, but nobody was home", so I forced a hard  reboot.
 (I really hate doing that -- especially on a Hyper-V server running 5 VMs.
 Oh well, desperate times call for...well, you know the rest.

 After ROGUE rebooted, I noticed that I still had problems accessing it.
 When  I was finally able to examine the event log, I discovered the following: